Influential Woman · Financial Services

 Beyond her corporate accomplishments, Kristal is deeply committed to purpose-driven work and community empowerment.
 She is passionate about creating meaningful campaigns that not only drive engagement but also foster collaboration and inclusivity.
 With a background in multimedia journalism and an MBA from Southern New Hampshire University, she brings both creative and analytical perspectives to her work.
 As she continues to grow in her career, Kristal remains focused on delivering innovative marketing solutions while championing initiatives that inspire connection, knowledge-sharing, and long-term impact.

 I don't view myself as successful in the traditional sense.
 I see myself as someone who's living in purpose.
-For me, it's like, as long as I'm doing what I'm supposed to do, I'm gonna keep moving.
+As long as I'm doing what I'm supposed to do, I'm gonna keep moving.
 I just feel like I'm living in my God-given gifts.
 To me, that's what success is.
-But if I had to say who I attribute it to, it's every Black woman, or woman, or person who has given me advice, those who have told me to write the book, those who have given me power, those who have given me quotes, those who have given me experiences.
+But if I had to say who I attribute my success to, it's every Black woman, or woman, or person who has given me advice, those who have told me to write the book, those who have given me power, those who have given me quotes, those who have given me experiences.
 I believe I'm standing on the back of every person who's given me advice, every person who's raised me, every woman who's invested in me.
 I am that.
-I'm the epitome, I'm the equivalent of all of these experiences, so that's what I attribute it to.
-It's not just one person or one thing, it's all of the things I've been, all the things I thought I was, all the things I thought I was not.
-That's what makes me, I think.
+I'm the embodiment of all of those experiences.

 My advice is to stop waiting to feel ready.
 Your voice becomes clearer the more you use it.
 Start wherever you are, and be honest and true to your story, because that is enough.

 Faith is my foundation and the most important value to me.
-When I'm stressed out, I realize I'm not doing things with God, and I need Him to do this with me so I'm not stressed.
+When I'm stressed out, I realize I'm not doing things with God, and I need Him to do this with me.
 My first thing is I go back to my faith foundation, and that's where my emotions kind of balance back out.
-My faith is important to me.
 I also believe in prioritizing whatever is most important at the moment rather than trying to balance everything.
 Whatever has priority at the moment, I handle it.
-If this week it is my book, that's my main focus.
-And when things don't work out, I go back to the drawing board and ask, okay, why didn't it work out?
+If my books need my attention now, that's my main focus.
+And if things don't work out, I go back to the drawing board and ask, okay, why didn't it work out?
 What can I do differently the next time?
 I'm also a big believer in knowledge transfer and knowledge sharing, because that's so important as a community.